 We understand that people are concerned about their privacy, and we abide by the 13 Australian Privacy Principles (APPs) of the Commonwealth Privacy Act 1988 (Privacy Act).
-For details of these Principles, see Privacy fact sheet 17 on the Australian Government’s Office of the Australian Information Commissioner website.
+For details of these Principles, see the Australian Privacy Principles on the Australian Government’s Office of the Australian Information Commissioner website.

 The Find & Connect program includes the Find & Connect support services and the Find & Connect web team.
 Our contact forms require you to enter your name and email address so that the Find & Connect program can respond to your enquiry.
 When you submit a contact form, your name, email address and message will be directed to the Find & Connect support service in the state where you live now.
 The Find & Connect web team will also retain copies of all emails received through the contact forms.
 All Find & Connect web team staff are required to keep any personal information collected confidential.

 Any personal information held by the Find & Connect web team will be kept securely, and we will not pass on your email address or other personal information outside of the Find & Connect program.

 The personal information we collect will be used to compile statistics that will guide our evaluation of service quality and improvement.
 For example, the web team will compile statistics about how many emails are received each month.
 The use of these statistics will not disclose any personal information collected by the web team at Find & Connect.

 The web team will also use Google Analytics to collect data, including demographic data (such as age, gender and interests) for the purposes of reporting and understanding how people are using our website.
 This information is a valuable tool for improving website usability.
 This information cannot be used to identify you and use of this data will not disclose any personal information about users of our website.